 - A range of student-led organizations from fraternities and sororities to academic, religious, cultural, service and recreational organizations — students can create their own.

 - 75% of classes have fewer than 20 students; only one class has more than 50.

-MacMurray was named a College of Distinction for 2017-18, the fourth year in a row.
-The designation, by the organization of the same name, seeks to identify colleges and universities in the country that provide the best atmosphere for students to learn, grow, and succeed.
+MacMurray was named a College of Distinction for 2018-19, the fifth year in a row.
+The designation, by the College of Distinction, seeks to identify colleges and universities in the country that provide the best atmosphere for students to learn, grow and succeed.

 - a core curriculum designed for personal and professional success;

 - majors that prepare graduates for entry into their professions;

 - popular areas of study: nursing, criminal justice and homeland security, business, American Sign Language interpreting, and social and behavioral sciences.